Are Bones Grafts Needed for Dental Implants

 Bone grafting is sometimes necessary to get a dental implant but not always.
 It depends on whether or not there is enough bone to support a replacement implant root.
 Think of an implant as a root replacement and bone as what holds the root into the mouth.
-If there is not any bone, there will be a loose tooth or implant.
+If there is not enough bone, an implant to go into, a graft will be necessary.
 It is that simple.
 If you have enough bone to support an implant, then all you need is an implant and not a bone graft.
+There can be other situations where gum grafting and dental bone procedures can be helpful.
+When teeth are lost, the gum and bone tissue is lost and holes and spaces around teeth can develop.
+Grafting can fill these holes and reshape the tissue to prevent chronic jaw infections food from trapping in the gums.
+Food trapping can cause gum disease, bad smells not to mention annoying food accumulations around teeth.

 But it may not be that simple.
 There are different situations where a bone graft is necessary.
 There are also other reasons why a graft may be necessary or advisable.
 “Advisable?”
 Some bone surgeons have different approaches to regenerating and building bone too.
 In a given situation, one surgeon may do a graft while another may not do a graft.
 Often times the end result is the same.
 So when is a graft really necessary?